suchokrates1/baselinker_agent/README.md

 - `/testprint` – send a test page to the printer
 - `/test` – send a test Messenger message for the last processed order

 This can be used to verify that the printer and Messenger integrations work.
+The main menu is centered and tables take up the middle 75% of the page.